Available 24/7/365 Cambridge

 Aggravated robbery carries steeper maximum penalties than simple robbery.
 This offense is also broken up into two subcategories, known as degrees.
 First-degree aggravated robbery is a more serious offense than second-degree aggravated robbery.

-First-degree aggravated robbery occurs when a person is armed with a dangerous weapon, or with an object fashioned to look like a dangerous weapon.
+First-degree aggravated robbery occurs when a person is armed with a deadly weapon, or with an object fashioned to look like a dangerous weapon.
 This charge is also appropriate when a robbery results in bodily harm.
 First-degree aggravated robbery can result in as much as 20 years in prison, a fine of $35,000, or a combination of the two.

 Second-degree aggravated robbery also includes additional elements beyond a simple robbery.
 Specifically, a conviction is only appropriate when a person commits simple robbery while implying they are in possession of a dangerous weapon.
 This implication could be made by word or act.